amberbit/backzilla/README.markdown

   in such case amberbit-www entity3 would be accessed like this amberbit:www:entity3
 - -rm BACKUP_PATH - removes this backup from all stores
 - if not present, sample config files should be created

-- add more entity types
-- add more store types
+We are planning to add some more entity and store types to extend backzilla options.

-Supported entity types
+Currently supported entity types
 ======================
 - MySQL
 - MongoDB
 - Directory

-Supported store types
+Currently supported store types
 =====================
 - FTP
 - SSH